donhenton/udemy-docker/notes/notes.md

 RUN b
 RUN c

-also if a load env variables via bash then those variables last for all the other activities b and c, when they are chained, as the RUN command creates a separate instance of bash
+also if task a loads env variables via bash then those variables last for all the other activities b and c, when they are chained, as the RUN command creates a separate instance of bash